About the Building Department

 Due to a high demand in requests for inspections, please contact Building Department staff at least 48-72 hours prior to inspection date.

-The Washington County Board of County Commissioners have reimplemented the Impact Fees for Residential Development only.
+The Washington County Board of County Commissioners have reimplemented the Impact Fees for Residential Development only effective May 15, 2023.
 Impact Fees still apply to all new Commercial Development.